sheikhmursalin/LLM-Powered-Knowledge-Worker/README.md

-# 💼 LLM Knowledge Worker
+# 💼 LLM Powered Knowledge Worker

 A modern AI productivity assistant that brings together Large Language Models (LLMs), Gmail, Google Calendar, and travel APIs into a single, beautiful web app.
 Automate your emails, calendar, travel search, and more—just by chatting!